kyma-project/kyma/docs/asset-store/08-03-gateway-s3-mode-set-up.md

 ## Steps

 You can set Minio to the AWS S3 Gateway mode both during and after Kyma installation.
-In both cases, you need to create and configure a access key for AWS account, apply a Secret and Config Map with an override onto a cluster or Minikube, and trigger the Kyma installation process.
+In both cases, you need to create and configure an access key for the AWS account, apply a Secret and Config Map with an override onto a cluster or Minikube, and trigger the Kyma installation process.

 >**CAUTION:** Buckets created in Minio without using Bucket CRs are not recreated or migrated while switching to the Minio Gateway mode.

-### Create a AWS access key
+### Create an AWS access key

-Create a AWS access key for IAM user.
+Create an AWS access key for an IAM user.
 Follow these steps:

 1. Access the [AWS Identity and Access Management console](https://console.aws.amazon.com/iam/)
 2. In the left navigation panel, choose **Users**.
-3. Choose the user whose access keys you want to create, and then choose the **Security credentials** tab.
+3. Choose the user whose access keys you want to create, and select the **Security credentials** tab.
-4. In the **Access keys** section, choose **Create access key**.
+4. In the **Access keys** section, select **Create access key**.
-5. Export the access key and secret key as an environment variable:
+5. Export the access and secret keys as environment variables:

     ```bash
     export AWS_ACCESS_KEY={your-access-ID}